The Gratuity Loophole Employers Used for Decades Is Now Closed

 - All employees regardless of type: Gratuity is payable on death or permanent disability irrespective of tenure.
 Even 6 months of service triggers gratuity if the employee dies or is permanently disabled.

-A fixed-term IT contractor on a 2-year contract earning Rs 70,000 monthly wages who completes the contract would receive: (70,000 x 15 x 2) / 26 = Rs 80,769.
-Under the old rules, this employee would have received nothing since they did not complete 5 years.
-This change meaningfully improves financial security for India's growing contract workforce.
+A fixed-term IT contractor on a 2-year contract at Rs.70,000 monthly wages who completes the contract receives: (70,000 x 15 x 2) / 26 = Rs.80,769.
+Under the old rules, that employee received nothing at exit because 5 years of continuous service was not completed.
+The change transfers real money to a category of workers who previously accumulated years of service with no gratuity benefit.

 What the New Rules Mean for Your Monthly Take-Home Salary